Riz777-star/Riz777-star/README.md

 🔭 I'm always eager for new opportunities, striving for excellence and continuous learning in this fast-paced tech world.

-💬 Ask me about **Swift, Neural Networks, Embedded C, SystemVerilog**
+💬 Ask me about **Angular.Js, Neural Networks, Embedded C, Operating Systems**

 📫 How to reach me **syedsrizwansr@gmail.com**